-This one’s easy so let’s get it out of the way.
-When a carton says A or AA, it means that your eggs aren’t cracked or misshapen.
-It’s NOT a safety standard.
+When it comes to egg grades, the ratings (e.g. A or AA) indicate whether your eggs are cracked or misshapen.
+However, it is not a safety standard.
 An AA egg simply has no visible defects (think: blood spots, meat spots, embryo chicks or whatever else).
 So, any egg you pick up from a supermarket?
-It’s probably safe to eat.
-And the egg color?
-That’s determined by the breed of hen: zero inherent nutritional or taste difference.
+It’s likely safe to eat.

-Before I get into “cage free” “free range” and “pasture raised” (cue pictures of happy hens roaming across green pastures) it’s important to understand what the status quo, an “industrially raised” hen, gets access to.
+This one is probably the most contentious label, but before we get into “cage free” “free range” and “pasture raised” (three types of outdoor access terms) let's take a moment to understand what the status quo, an “industrially raised” hen, gets.

-For traditional egg-laying hen CAFOs (Concentrated Animal Feeding Operation), the USDA requires 70 square inches of space: that’s slightly less than a regular sheet of paper.
+Traditional egg-laying hen CAFOs (Concentrated Animal Feeding Operation), the USDA requires 67 square inches of space: that’s slightly less than a regular sheet of paper.
 Your industrial hens don’t even have the space to turn their head, let alone lay eggs in peace, which means there’s a likelihood of higher cortisol (the stress-causing hormone) in their systems.
 But that’s just the cheapest carton of eggs … what do the other labels mean?

 Cage-free, free-range and pasture-raised, the three most commonly used labels, are all voluntary labels accepted by the Agricultural Marketing Service (AMS)— the board that certifies your food products.
 AMS personnel visit each egg production site twice per year to verify these practices.

 Cage free vs. free range eggs